wasmcompute/tokactor/README.md

 in.
 These are the features I would want to add to the library for it to reach a `1.0.0` release.

-- [ ] Long running actors that send messages to themselves until they stop themselves
+- [x] Long running actors that send messages to themselves until they stop themselves
+- [x] Provide ways to not require tokio as a dependency
 - [ ] Actors that handle accessing other systems (Sockets, Filesystem)
 - [ ] Allow for supervisor actors to restart actors that fail with state intact
 - [ ] Give more utility functions for creating larger workflows that can be hardcoded (Workflow builder)
 - [ ] Add tracing
 - [ ] Raise the number of tests
 - [ ] Post a comment on the PR with benchmark results
-- [ ] Want something here?
-Post an issue.